ZayanRashid295/GDGOC-PIEAS-AI-ML-HACKATHON/README.md

 - **Explainability (20%)**: Use of visualization techniques (Grad-CAM, SHAP).
 - **Computational Efficiency (20%)**: Inference speed, optimization techniques.
 - **Innovation (20%)**: Novel architectures, hybrid models.

+- **Ensure that you don't use any pretrained weights and develop a custom model to solve this problem.**

 ## 🛠 Technical Instructions